anishdahiya99/Building-with-Polygon-Bridge/README.md

 Test the functionality using the following steps:

-1. Test `balanceOf` function on the Polygon Mumbai network to ensure NFTs were transferred successfully.
+1. Test `balanceOf` function on the Polygon amoy network to ensure NFTs were transferred successfully.

 ## Usage